Genomicsplc/variantkey/README.md

 #### Normalized VariantKey

-This library provides the 'normalized_variantkey' function that returns the VariantKey of the normalized variant.
+This library provides the `normalized_variantkey` function that returns the VariantKey of the normalized variant.
-This function should be used instead of 'variantkey' if the input variant is not normalized.
+This function should be used instead of `variantkey` if the input variant is not normalized.

 <a name="vkformat"></a>